soulzcore/iacc_python_2018/week3/6-FuncProgramming-Map-Filter-Reduce.md

 > The function which is passed is applied to the first 2 elements in the given list resulting in a single output, the function is again applied to the output and the following element in the list.
 This process is repeated until there is only 1 element remaining

+> The reduce function is available in the functools built in module. ```from functools import reduce``` imports the function into the current file.

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Filter Function")